-Then join us in the high peaks of western Montana for Inner Wild’s five-week Relational Leadership Intensive, July 15th-August 20th (2018).
+Then join us in the high peaks of western Montana for Inner Wild’s sixth annual five-week Relational Leadership Intensive, July 15th-August 20th (2018).
 The program is an innovative cross-disciplinary exploration in leadership development for adults (21 and over) who wish to deepen their relationship to self, earth, and community through a four-week backpacking trip on The Sacred Door Trail.

 Through the art of pilgrimage, contemplative and reflective practices, nature connection and individual and group development work we will explore the wilderness within.
 What does it mean to be fully human during these turbulent times of personal and planetary transformation?
 What are your gifts?
 How can you use them to serve both yourself and the planet in more creative and expansive ways?

 Using the experiential container of a pilgrimage and the cross-cultural initiatory structure of a rite of passage, participants will embark on a 200-mile backpacking trip circumnavigating the Sacred Door Trail (SDT).
 The SDT is an interfaith pilgrimage trail which celebrates spiritual unity and our connection to Earth and community.
 Located in southwest Montana the SDT explores some of the prettiest mountains, lakes and rivers in the continental US.
 During this five week intensive participants will be exploring their relationship to self, earth and community while at the same time strengthening and or discovering their unique gifts, and leadership skills in an effort to better understand the transformative work they wish to cultivate in the world.